SRI-CSL/yices2_python_bindings/README.md

 from yices.Yices import Yices
 from yices.Yvals import Yval
 ```
-This will automatically load the `libyices` dynamic library.

-Most functions in the C-API have a corresponing Python method of the same name, except
+Most functions in the C-API have a corresponding Python method of the same name, except
 where this would clash with Python's reserved words.
 To avoid such a clash, we prepend the
 function names with 'y'.
 Currently, this affects a few functions in the `Terms` class:
 ```